Grade 8 (band)

-Grade 8 (stylized as grade 8) was a four-piece nu metal band originating from New Jersey, U.S.
+Grade 8 (stylized as grade 8) was an American nu metal band from New Jersey.

 History

 Formation and Grade 8 (1996–2003)

 Grade 8's origins can be traced back to the East Coast, specifically the state of New Jersey.
 Guitarist Dustin Tooker played in a local band and, needing a last-minute replacement for the band's vocalist at a show, recruited his brother Ryan.
 This new lineup proved to be successful and was well received by the local music community, giving birth to Grade 8.
 The brothers continued to play shows in the New Jersey area over the next two years, with a constantly changing rhythm section.

 The name of the band stemmed from two meanings: the first referring to the grade 8 metal that is used for bolts that Dustin Tooker would use when working as a mechanic.
 It also so happened to be that Ryan Tooker was in the eighth grade at high school when he first joined the lineup.

-In search of a record deal and more stable lineup, the Tooker brothers relocated to Los Angeles, California, where they moved in with their father, Tim.
+In search of a record deal and more stable lineup, the Tooker brothers relocated to Los Angeles, where they moved in with their father, Tim.
 In support of his two sons, he allowed them to set up a rehearsal space in his living room and even lent his bass playing skills to the band lineup in order to help provide some stability.
 It was during this writing and rehearsal period that the lineup finally found a permanent drummer in Scott Carneghi; a Los Angeles resident who originated from Chicago.

 While living in Los Angeles, both Ryan and Dustin Tooker worked jobs in the music industry, allowing them to make vital contacts before eventually signing a management deal.
 This deal allowed the band to record demos that could be shopped around to record labels.
 After refining their sound, working on new material and recording demos for a period of time, Grade 8 eventually attracted the attention of several labels before settling on a joint venture deal with Lava and Atlantic Records in 2002.
 The band immediately set to work on recording their debut album, recording at Rumbo Recorders in Canoga Park, California.